Red, Cream, & Brown spots (Dapple)

 It is also thought that the Dachshund was brought to the United States during the World Wars, where the Americans coined the term Liberty dog as a way to distance the pooch from their original origin.

-What You Should Know About Red Dapple Dachshunds Before You Buy
+Red Dapple Dachshund Puppies — Before You Buy

 If you are planning to purchase any puppy from a breeder, it is imperative to do your due diligence on where the puppy is coming from.
 This is especially true if you are considering a Red Dapple Doxie.
 In general, deciding on a breeder should be more involved than whether they have a particular puppy for sale.